 All About Jazz needs your help and we have a deal.
-Pay $20 and we'll hide those six pesky Google ads that appear on every page for a full year!
+Pay $20 and we'll hide those six pesky Google ads that appear on every page, plus this box and the slideout box on the right for a full year!
 You'll also fund

 website expansion.
 I want to help

 Birds with Long Red Tails

 to view read count